aquasecurity/trivy-operator/docs/getting-started/installation/helm.md

      --set="trivy.ignoreUnfixed=true"
 ```

    There are many [values] in the chart that can be set to configure Trivy-Operator.
-See the [Customisin[customising] section for more details.
+See the [customising] section for more details.

 4. Check that the `trivy-operator` Helm release is created in the `trivy-system` namespace, and it has status
    `deployed`: